Advertisement

 But rely on fast public points, which typically cost at least 50p per kilowatt-hour (and then some), and you're looking at five times the price.
 Minimum.

 There’s also an eight-year/100k-mile battery warranty on the e-Transit, so Ford isn’t overly worried by battery issues.
-Is anyone these days?
+Is anyone?
 That myth has long been busted.

 But probably of equal significance is Ford ramping up its ‘Ford Pro’ ecosystem, which aggregates everything from buying the actual vehicle to financing, sorting out the monitoring and telematics software for individual businesses and servicing.
 Ford will help you set up a charging hub, look at your infrastructure, and recommend how to work out strategy.
 If you’re a fleet manager, that’s invaluable as you try and green up your fleet.
 Boring for the rest of us, though.